FactoryXCode/MfPack/MfPack/Samples/MfMftExplorer/README.md

 same adapter, transform CLSID, and hardware symbolic link.
 Capability counts
 use the unique result; duplicate activation objects must not be interpreted as
 additional hardware engines or concurrent-session capacity.

+The ordinary system-wide `MFTEnumEx` path is deduplicated as well.
+Its identity is the transform CLSID plus the hardware registration URL when one is present;
+the CLSID alone identifies software transforms and registrations without such a URL.
+Adapter-specific entries remain available through `Hardware MFTs` scope.

 MfPack's `MFTEnum2` declaration uses `PMFT_REGISTER_TYPE_INFO` for its optional
 input and output filters.
 This matches the Windows SDK and allows `nil` to mean